 Mr Imran Liaquat graduated from the University of Glasgow Medical School in 2002 and undertook his basic surgical training in the West of Scotland.
 He then worked as a registrar for a year in London at Kings College Hospital and St Georges Hospital.

-Mr Liaquat deals with a wide range of spinal pathologies, such as degenerative spine, general neurosurgery and neuro-oncology.
+Mr Liaquat deals with a wide range of spinal pathologies, such as the degenerative spine, general neurosurgery and neuro-oncology.
 He is also involved in research in these fields, having published over 15 research paper/abstract publications and presented at national and international conferences.

 Primary Medical Qualification